COMMODITIES-Gold, oil slump for 2nd day; poor China data fuels recovery doubt

 Prior to the latest Chinese and U.S. data, forecasters International Energy Agency, the U.S. Energy Information Administration and the Organization of Petroleum Exporting Countries have already lowered their global oil demand growth for 2013.

-London copper slid to a near 10-month low of $7,273 a tonne, while rubber futures in Tokyo and Shanghai dropped between 5 and 7 percent.
+London copper slid to an eight-month low of $7,300.25 a tonne, while rubber futures in Tokyo and Shanghai dropped between 5 and 7 percent.

 China is the world’s biggest consumer of both copper and rubber.
 (Editing by Muralikumar Anantharaman)